-The first course in a sequence of two physics courses for students in physics, other physical sciences, math, and engineering.
+This course is the first course in a sequence of two physics courses for students in physics, other physical sciences, math, and engineering.
 Course topics include the fundamentals of mechanics, Newton's Laws of Motion, energy, momentum, periodic motions, fluids, rotation, and thermal physics.
 Calculus is applied to physics concepts.
+Students are also expected to learn to organize their thoughts clearly in both written and oral communication.